 9 The Obstacle Is The Way: The Timeless Art of Turning Trials into Triumph by Ryan Holiday

 I first heard about Ryan Holiday from my boyfriend, who has read not only all of his books, but has read virtually all of the books in this modern philosophy genre.
 Although his newest book Ego is the Enemy came out in 2016, I’m such a fan of the message of The Obstacle Is The Way.
 If you’re feeling frustrated, demoralized, or stuck in a rut, this book can help you turn your problems into your biggest advantages.
 He draws its inspiration from stoicism, the ancient Greek philosophy of enduring pain or adversity with perseverance and resilience, and shows us how some of the most successful people in history, from John D. Rockefeller to Amelia Earhart to Ulysses S. Grant to Steve Jobs, have applied stoicism to overcome difficult or even impossible situations.

-Written by my brilliant boyfriend Kyle Eschenroeder, this e-book, which contains 116 short devotionals on the nature and importance of taking action, is particularly awesome because you can download (and print) it for free here.
-It’s in the process of being published, so grab it while it’s free, punch some holes in it, put it in a binder, and give it a read for a kick-in-the-butt series of motivational meditations that’ll inspire you to act.
-Like now.
+Written by the brilliant Kyle Eschenroeder, The Pocket Guide to Action contains 116 short devotionals on the nature and importance of taking action– and it’s small enough to fit in your back pocket for daily inspiration.
+If you spend a lot of time brainstorming ideas, making plans, and examining possibilities, but you rarely pull the trigger on any of them, this is the book for you.
 An excerpt reads, “Our fatal mistake is waiting to be motivated before we take action.
 Action motivates.”
-You can also check out some of his most popular published articles, including 10 Overlooked Truths About Taking Action, on The Art of Manliness.
+You can also check out some of his most popular published articles, including its internet version entitled Meditations on the Wisdom of Action and 10 Overlooked Truths About Taking Action, on The Art of Manliness.

 11 Screw Business As Usual by Richard Branson